aidoanto/portfolio/content/content-creation/index.md

 ## Video Production: "Ask a therapist: What to do if you're feeling lonely" for ReachOut

-As the producer, director, and editor of this video for ReachOut, Australia's leading youth mental health organization, I created content that not only resonated with our target audience but also achieved remarkable success metrics.
+As the producer, director, and editor of this video for ReachOut, Australia's leading youth mental health organization, I created content that not only resonated with our target audience but also was one of their most viewed videos ever.

 ### Key Achievements:

-1. Viewership: This video became the 3rd most-viewed in ReachOut's 26-year history and is on track to become their most-watched video ever.
-2. Audience Engagement: The content generated dozens of positive comments from viewers, indicating a strong emotional connection and real-world impact.
+1. The content generated dozens of positive comments from viewers, indicating a strong **emotional connection and real-world impact**.
-3. Talent Recruitment: I recruited and directed Rashida Dungarwalla, a Registered Psychologist, ensuring the content was both authoritative and relatable.
+2. I used industry connections to recruit and direct Rashida Dungarwalla, a Registered Psychologist, ensuring the content was both **authoritative and relatable**.
-4. SEO Optimization: Through careful selection of the video title, topic, and thumbnail, I maximized the video's discoverability on YouTube.
+4. Through careful selection of the video title, topic, and thumbnail, I **optimised for discoverability** on YouTube.
-5. Video Production: I directed and edited the video to maintain engagement, incorporating smooth transitions, well-timed music breaks, and animations to support the content.
+5. Used effective editing and directing techniques, incorporating smooth transitions, well-timed music breaks, and animations to **maximise user engagement**.

 ---